microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_customscript_arm/_index.md

     ![Screenshot Azure Arc enabled server machine name](./04.png)

-  * The location of the resource group where you registered the Azure Arc connected VM.
+  * The location of the resource group where you registered the Azure Arc enabled server.

     ![Screenshot Azure region](./05.png)